dreamseeker/mt-plugin-AutoThumbnail/README.md

 ## Installation

-To install JP Address, follow these steps:
+To install AutoThumbnail, follow these steps:

 1. Download & unzip the file
 2. place the `mt-static/plugins/AutoThumbnail` directory into your `/path/to/mt/mt-static` directory